KL326/Movie-Project-using-Python/README.md

 # 🎬 Movie Data Analysis

 Welcome to the **Movie Data Analysis Project**!
-This project explores the relationship between various movie attributes, such as budget, gross revenue, and runtime, using Python for data analysis and visualization. 📊🎥
+This project explores the relationship between various movie attributes, such as budget, gross revenue, and runtime, using Python for data analysis and visualisation. 📊🎥

 ---

 ## 🚀 Project Overview

-This project analyzes movie data to identify trends and correlations between different features like budget, gross revenue, and ratings.
-The goal is to uncover insights regarding the financial and critical success of movies using statistical analysis and data visualization techniques.
+This project analyses movie data to identify trends and correlations between different features like budget, gross revenue, and ratings.
+The goal is to uncover insights regarding the financial and critical success of movies using statistical analysis and data visualisation techniques.

 ---